-Let’s tackle the breastfeeding in public debate.
-Many states have laws that protect a mother’s right to breastfeed in any public space they are lawfully present.
+For all of you on the other side of the breastfeeding in public debate, many states have laws that protect a mother’s right to breastfeed in any public space they are lawfully present.

 Disclaimer: This page contains affiliate links.
 See our disclosure policy for more details.